VihangaHesha/Smart-Library-Management-Web-Application/README.md

 # 📚 BookNest: Smart Library Management Web Application

 Welcome to **BookNest**, your next-generation solution for seamless library management!
-Designed for modern libraries, BookNest leverages React, TypeScript, Redux Toolkit, and Vite to deliver a blazing-fast, intuitive, and feature-rich experience for both librarians and members.
+Designed for modern libraries, BookNest leverages React, TypeScript, Redux Toolkit, and Vite to deliver a blazing-fast, feature-rich experience for users and admins alike.

 ---